-- 9.5.1 The Human Resources Director is responsible for ensuring that proper arrangements are in place for: - a) The final determination of pay and expenses - b) Verification authorisation and documentation of payroll data - c) Verification and authorisation of expenses payments - d) Prescribing the form of appointment, notification of change and termination forms - e) Prescribing the form of completion of time records and other payroll notifications - f) Prescribing the form for claiming expenses - g) Ensuring the arrangements for the determination, verification and notification of pay and payroll data are supported by appropriate (contract) terms and conditions of service, adequate internal controls and audit review procedures. - 9.5.2 Each Director and employee is responsible for complying with the systems in place in the Board for the prompt and accurate provision of information related to the verification of their personal entitlement to pay and expenses and for complying with appropriate Terms and Conditions of Service. - 9.5.3 All payroll change forms must be authorised by the Finance Director.
+The Director of Workforce is responsible for ensuring that proper arrangements are in place for:

+- a) The final determination of pay and expenses. - b) Verification authorisation and documentation of payroll data. - c) Verification and authorisation of expenses payments. - d) Prescribing the form of appointment, notification of change and termination forms. - e) Prescribing the form of completion of time records and other payroll notifications. - f) Prescribing the form for claiming expenses. - g) Ensuring the arrangements for the determination, verification and notification of pay and payroll data are supported by appropriate (contract) terms and conditions of service, adequate internal controls and audit review procedures.

+Each Director and employee is responsible for complying with the systems in place in the Board for the prompt and accurate provision of information related to the verification of their personal entitlement to pay and expenses and for complying with appropriate Terms and Conditions of Service.

+All payroll change forms must be authorised by the Finance Director.